What is AWANA?

 Is there any cost?

-AWANA dues are $16 per child, $10 2nd child, $6 3rd child.
-If your child starts 2nd semester dues are half the cost.
+AWANA dues are $10 per child, $8 2nd child, $6 3rd child.
 You do not need to register the 2nd semester if you already registered the 1st semester.
 Uniforms and handbooks are purchased after your child completes the Entrance Booklet.
-You can register online by clicking here.

 Special note to Cubbies:

 If your child’s Birthday is Sept-Dec please enroll your child in the class corresponding to the age of their next birthday.
 Parents need to personally escort children to classes each AWANA night.
-A parent or grandparent must stay in the building in order to have their children in Cubbies.
+A parent or grandparent must stay on campus if they have a child in the Cubbies class.